 The home had risk assessments in place to identify and reduce risks that may be involved when meeting people's needs.
-There were risk assessments related to people's mental health and details of how the risks could be reduced.
+There were risk assessments related to people's behaviour and details of how the risks could be reduced.
 This enabled the staff to take immediate action to minimise or prevent harm to people.

 There were sufficient numbers of suitable staff to meet people's needs and promote people's safety.
-Staff had been provided with relevant training and they attended regular supervision and team meetings.
+Staff attended regular supervision and team meetings.
 Staff were aware of their roles and responsibilities and the lines of accountability within the home.

 The registered manager followed safe recruitment practices to help ensure staff were suitable for their job role.
+Where the provider had concerns about DBS checks, they had put risk assessments and monitoring processes in place.
 Staff described the management as very open, supportive and approachable.
 Staff talked positively about their jobs.